 On August 23, 1933, all of those that had already been arrested, plus George R. and Kathryn Thorne Kelly, were indicted at Oklahoma City, Oklahoma, on a charge of conspiracy to kidnap Charles F. Urschel.

 On September 19, Charles Urschel received a bloodcurdling letter from Chicago:

 Several other people were charged with harboring a fugitive.
-When the investigation and trials were complete, 21 p0eople were convicted of various crimes with the sentences including six life sentences and other sentences totaling 58 years, two months, and three days.
+When the investigation and trials were complete, 21 people were convicted of various crimes with six life sentences and other sentences totaling 58 years, two months, and three days.

-Robert “Boss” Shannon was pardoned by President Roosevelt in 1944, owing to ill health.
-He returned to Paradise, Texas and died at a Bridgeport, Texas hospital on December 25, 1956.
+Robert “Boss” Shannon was pardoned by President Franklin Roosevelt in 1944 owing to ill health.
+He returned to Paradise, Texas, and died at a Bridgeport, Texas hospital on December 25, 1956.

-Thomas Holden was released from Alcatraz in 1948 and the next year murdered his wife and her two brothers in a drunken brawl in Chicago, Illinois.
-He was subsequently captured in Beaverton, Oregon and spent his remaining years in the State Penitentiary at Joliet, Illinois.
+Thomas Holden was released from Alcatraz in 1948 and murdered his wife and her two brothers in a drunken brawl in Chicago, Illinois.
+He was subsequently captured in Beaverton, Chicago, and spent his remaining years in the State Penitentiary at Joliet, Illinois.

-Francis Keating reportedly lived peaceably in the years following his release from Alcatraz and is said to have died in Minneapolis, Minnesota in 1978.
+Francis Keating reportedly lived peaceably following his release from Alcatraz and is said to have died in Minneapolis, Minnesota, in 1978.

 Today, Machine Gun Kelly is remembered, along with the likes of “Pretty Boy” Floyd, “Baby Face” Nelson, Bonnie Parker, and Clyde Barrow, as one of the criminals that made up the Midwest crime wave of the early 1930s.

 © Kathy Alexander/Legends of America, updated November 2022.